If you could take a simple step to help strengthen your company’s:

 ...would you take it?

-That step is Operation Clean Sweep (OCS), a product stewardship program of the American Chemistry Council’s Plastics Division and The Society of the Plastics Industry, Inc.
+That step is Operation Clean Sweep (OCS), a product stewardship program of the American Chemistry Council’s Plastics Division and Plastics Industry Association (PLASTICS).

-The campaign’s goal is: to help every plastic resin handling operation implement good housekeeping and pellet containment practices to work towards achieving zero pellet loss.
+The campaign’s goal is: to help every plastic resin handling operation implement good housekeeping and pellet, flake, and powder containment practices to work towards achieving zero pellet, flake, and powder loss.
 OCS is being conducted in thousands of plants around the world, all adding to the effort to protect the environment.

 - Slips and falls are a major cause of plastics industry accidents.

 - Accidents mean lost work time, higher worker compensation costs and lower employee morale.